MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

   - Create an [Automated device enrollment](../enrollment/device-enrollment-program-enroll-macos.md) policy using Apple Business Manager or Apple School Manager.
   - Create a [Direct enrollment](../enrollment/device-enrollment-direct-enroll-macos.md) policy using Apple Configurator.

-  Assign your enrollment profile to your macOS devices.

 - For **personally-owned devices**, create a [Device enrollment](../fundamentals/deployment-guide-enrollment-macos.md#byod-device-enrollment) policy.
 With this enrollment method, end users open the Company Portal app and sign in with their Microsoft Entra ID.
 When they successfully sign-in, the enrollment policy applies.

 For **new devices**, we recommend you precreate and configure all the necessary policies, including the enrollment policy.
 Then, when the devices enroll in Intune, the policies automatically apply.

-For **existing devices**, assign the policies to the devices.
-The next time the devices sync or check-in with the Intune services, they receive the Platform SSO policy settings you create.
+For **existing devices** already enrolled in Intune, assign the Platform SSO policy to your users or user groups.
+The next time the devices sync or check-in with the Intune service, they receive the Platform SSO policy settings you create.

-On enrolled devices, you can also go to **Settings** > **Privacy and security** > **Profiles**.
-Your Platform SSO profile is shown under `com.apple.extensiblesso Profile`.
-Select the profile to see the settings you configured, including the URLs.

 ## Step 5 - Register the device

 When the device receives the policy, there's a **Registration required** notification that shows in the Notification Center.

-End users select this notification, sign in to the Microsoft Entra ID plug-in with their organization account, and complete multifactor authentication (MFA).
+- End users select this notification, sign in to the Microsoft Entra ID plug-in with their organization account, and complete multifactor authentication (MFA).

-When they successfully authenticate, the device is Microsoft Entra-Joined to the organization and the workplace join (WPJ) certificate is bound to the device.
+- When they successfully authenticate, the device is Microsoft Entra-Joined to the organization and the workplace join (WPJ) certificate is bound to the device.

 For more information about the different end-user experiences for device registration, go to [Join a Mac device with Microsoft Entra ID](/entra/identity/devices/device-join-microsoft-entra-company-portal).